 This arrived in July 1990 and I was allocated the call G7HCD

-At this time I held a class B license G7HCD which enabled me to operate on VHF upwards.
+At this time I held a CEPT Class B license G7HCD which enabled me to operate on VHF upwards.
 I purchased a Kenwood TR-751E 2m multimode from Waters and Stanton, Hockley (where I later worked in the Service Department) and had a lot of fun.
 I had previously been using an Alinco dual band handheld radio for listening and operating initially.
-This I purchased from Mark Francis at W&S Hornchurch approximately 1988 for different reasons.
+This I purchased from Mark Francis at W&S in Hornchurch approximately 1988 for different commercial reasons.

 After a rebuild, this antenna was operated for a few months and then I moved on to a eight element Jay-beam.

-During this time I attended CARS – Chelmsford Amateur Radio Society with John and was introduced to my now best pal Graham G7JYD.
+During this time I started to attend CARS – Chelmsford Amateur Radio Society with John and was introduced to my now best pal Graham G7JYD.
 The start of a great friendship which continues across continents to this day.
 Also at CARS I met and still keep in touch with a lot of members.

 During those early years I lived at Bicknacre in a one bedroom house.
 In the loft I built a small framed room just big enough for a bench, which was a door on its side, and a chair.
 If I lent back I would fall through the hatch opening.
 It was small, but it worked for me.
 I did a lot of hands-on construction during those years from up there in the roofspace, and also accumulated a lot of test equipment and stock.
-I’m amazed that the bedroom ceiling didn’t collapse in!
+I’m amazed that the bedroom ceiling didn’t collapse!
 Still as I had strengthened everything up there as overkill when I built it.
-Anyone who knows my construction will understand.
+Anyone who knows my construction will understand this statement.

 In 1998 a house move to Danbury, Essex put a halt to the hobby from the home QTH but I continued working mobile in my Fiat Punto 1.1 liter car

-1999 saw the move to a new bigger house now in Wickford, Essex.
+1999 saw the move to a new bigger house, this time in Wickford, Essex.

 Apparently according to Graham there was quite often a bird over the back fence.